istio/istio.io/content/en/docs/ops/ambient/upgrade/helm-upgrade/index.md

 [Helm does not upgrade or delete CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations) when performing an upgrade.
 Because of this restriction, an additional step is required when upgrading Istio with Helm.
 {{< /warning >}}

-### Manually upgrading the CRDs and Istio base chart
+### Manually upgrade the CRDs and Istio base chart

 1. Upgrade the Kubernetes custom resource definitions ({{< gloss >}}CRDs{{</ gloss >}}):